-Pacific Liaison and Coordination Office (PLCO) is ADB's representative office in Sydney, Australia, and also acts as a focal point for New Zealand.
-PLCO is involved in programming, processing and administration of assistance in Nauru, Solomon Islands, and Vanuatu.
+The Pacific Liaison and Coordination Office (PLCO) is ADB's representative office in Sydney, Australia, and also acts as a focal point for New Zealand.
+It is involved in programming, processing, and administration of assistance in Nauru, Solomon Islands, and Vanuatu.

 PLCO hosts joint activities and holds consultations with academic and research institutions, and civil society.
-PLCO also coordinates and hosts high level visits from ADB Headquarters to Australia, New Zealand, and countries of responsibility.
+PLCO also coordinates and hosts high-level visits from ADB Headquarters to Australia, New Zealand, and countries of responsibility.

 PLCO also facilitates country reporting and updating, aid coordination, external relations and information dissemination.
 It allows ADB to be more responsive to the development needs of the Pacific and further strengthens its relations with governments, the private sector, and nongovernment organizations (NGOs) in the region.

-The Pacific Private Sector Development Initiative (PSDI) was established by ADB in 2006 with co-financing by AusAID to support efforts by the PDMCs to encourage private sector-led, sustainable economic growth.
+The Pacific Private Sector Development Initiative (PSDI) was established by ADB in 2006 with co-financing by the Australian government to support efforts by the PDMCs to encourage private sector-led, sustainable economic growth.
 PSDI focuses on the following key reform areas: state-owned enterprise (SOE) reform and public-private partnerships (PPPs), financial sector reform to promote access to financial services, and reform of the legal and business regulatory environments in the region.

-PLCO also hosts Pacific Infrastructure Advisory Center (PIAC), which coordinates donor assistance to develop and maintain critical economic infrastructure in the Pacific.
+PLCO also hosts the Pacific Infrastructure Advisory Center (PIAC), which coordinates donor assistance to develop and maintain critical economic infrastructure in the Pacific.